YimingYAN/pipm-lp/README.md

-Perturbed Interior Point Method for LP (PIPM)
+Perturbed Interior Point Method (PIPM)
 ===============================================

-An infeasible primal-dual path-following interior point method with controlled perturbations.
+An infeasible primal-dual path-following interior point method with controlled perturbations for Linear Programming.

 The main solver PIPM (/src/pipm.m) only accepts LP problems in the standard form, i,e,